Waikato Mounted Rifles: 1999–today

 In 2003, WMR's role was defined as: "...to provide general purpose medium reconnaissance, surveillance and target acquisition in order to support New Zealand Light Armoured Vehicle mounted battalion operations.
 It is to provide trained personnel to top up and round out Queen Alexandra’s Squadron..."

 Partly as a result of diminishing resources, and partly due to the low priority accorded the TF within the Army, WMR had by then moved from reconnaissance training on FV101 Scorpion CVR(T) and M113 APCs to modified V8 Land Rovers.
 By the start of the 21st century some of the latter vehicles were actually older than their crews.

 In 2004 the Government purchased from Automotive Technik (UK) 321 armoured and non-armoured Pinzgauer Light Operational Vehicles (LOV) to replace the Army's ageing Land Rover fleet.
-It was only in 2007 that the decision was made that WMR would be equipped with the 6 x 6 armoured (and armed) version of LOV, and the following year WMR received sufficient vehicles for one troop.
-While these vehicles may not perfectly fit the Squadron's role, they have provided the crucial training platform necessary to continue as a reserve reconnaissance squadron.
+It was only in 2007 that the decision was made that WMR would be equipped with the 6 x 6 armoured (and lightly armed) version of LOV, and the following year WMR received sufficient vehicles for one troop.
+While these vehicles do not fit the Squadron's designated role, they have provided a training platform necessary to continue as a reserve reconnaissance squadron.

 As part of a revised policy of integrating non-infantry TF units into the RF (or re-integrating in the case of WMR), in July 2012 the Squadron left the Haurakis and returned to QAMR as the regiment's reserve squadron.
 WMR's role was now defined as being to provide a reserve cavalry capability to the NZ Army, focusing on a mounted reconnaissance and surveillance skill set.

 With the re-integration of WMR into QAMR, a formal proposal for the presentation of a Guidon to the Squadron was withdrawn.

 Current organisation

-Based in Hamilton (pop.141,000) in the Waikato, upper North Island, WMR is normally equipped with the armoured version of the Pinzgauer LOV, armed with either a single 7.62mm FN MAG 58 MG or a 7.62mm FN Minimi MG.
+Based in Hamilton (pop.141,000) in the Waikato, upper North Island, WMR is nominally equipped with the armoured version of the Pinzgauer LOV, armed with either a single 7.62mm FN MAG 58 MG or a 7.62mm FN Minimi MG.

-The Squadron is presently configured for up to 70 personnel in two light reconnaissance troops mounted in LOV, together with a skeleton Squadron headquarters, an administrative section and a forward repair team.
-In future it is hoped that a small composite troop with LAV crewmen and a dismounted scout section will be added.
-If deployed, the Squadron's strength would be raised to 102 personnel, with the additional manpower creating a full NZLAV troop and rounding out the two LOV troops and Squadron headquarters.
+The Squadron is presently configured for approximately 50 personnel in two light reconnaissance troops mounted in unarmoured LOVs, together with a skeleton Squadron headquarters, an administrative section and a forward repair team.
+In future it is hoped that a small composite troop with LAV crewmen and a dismounted scout section may be added.

-QAMR's two regular squadrons are equipped with the NZLAV (a version of the General Dynamics Land Systems Canada 8 x 8 LAVIII), armed with the M242 25mm chain gun and two 7.62mm MGs.
-QAMR is based at Linton Military Camp outside Palmerston North (pop.80,000) in the lower North Island.
+If deployed, the Squadron's strength would in theory be eventually raised to 102 personnel, with the additional manpower creating a full NZLAV troop and rounding out the two LOV troops and Squadron headquarters.